THANKS FOR LISTENING WORLD!

 Last question.
 Were you a fan of the Popeye video game in the arcade?

 I don't recall it off the top of my head.
-R - remind me, what was -
+Remind me.

 OK.
-This this was actually created by Nintendo and originally.
-I think they tried to get the rights of it and they did it and they end up making Donkey Kong, because if you think of Donkey Kong.
-Donkey Kong's Pluto.
-Mario Jumpman is Popeye and then.
-Who's the girl supposed to be olive oil?
-All right, so in the Popeye video game is three stages and it's.
+This this was actually created by Nintendo and originally I think they tried to get the rights to Popeye and they didn't and they ended up making Donkey Kong, because if you think of Donkey Kong.
+Donkey Kong's Bluto.
+Mario Jumpman is Popeye and then the girl is supposed to be Olive Oyl All right, so in the Popeye video game it's three stages.

 Sure.

-How can I explain this game is?
-In the first stage, olive oil is like tossing hearts.
+How can I explain this game?
+In the first stage, Olive Oyl is like tossing hearts.
 I guess it's like in Sweet Haven and then Popeyes has to collect them all before they landed to the water.
 And while he's collecting the hearts, Bluto's giving chase.
 And if he catches up to you and hits you, you die.
-If one of the hearts lands into the water and Sarah for like 10 seconds, you end up dying.
+If one of the hearts lands into the water say for like 10 seconds, you end up dying.

 -huh.